robvanaarle/ultimo-error/README.md

 ## Usage

 ###
-Register an ErrorHandler first, a anything may trigger errors or exceptions.
+Register an ErrorHandler first, as anything may trigger errors or exceptions.
 You have to trust the ErrorHandler itself not to trigger errors though.

 	<?php
 	// require the ErrorHandler manually, as an autoloading mechanism may trigger errors